hereisderek/CP65S/README.md

 3. ~~usb states messed up after sleep~~ fixed with SSDT hotpatch

-4. ~~instant wake: Wake reason: GLAN. fixed USB cut off after wake.~~ sleep is now working, however we won't be able to wake up on mouse/keyboard press, it's no big deal but I'll try to fix it when i have the time.
+4. ~~instant wake: Wake reason: GLAN. fixed USB cut off after wake.~~ ~~sleep is now working, however we won't be able to wake up on mouse/keyboard press, it's no big deal but I'll try to fix it when i have the time.~~ wake up by keyboard should be working now, but mouse is still no go

 5. ~~https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/page-89#post-1575595~~

 6. Unable to turn bluetooth on&off (no solution just yet)

-7. rebooting from windows may mute headphone jack output (line out still work fine, may need the help of EAPD-Codec-Commander)
+7. rebooting from windows may mute headphone jack output (line out still work fine, may need the help of EAPD-Codec-Commander) [WiP]

 8. ~~hibernation (sleep works fine, you can test by sleep after ```sudo pmset -a hibernatemode 25 && sudo pmset -a autopoweroff 1```)~~ hibernation now works but ram frequency still wrong, may be a clover issue